yao008/yao008.github.io/_pages/nice.md

 We welcome outstanding students (including qualified undergraduate and master's students, either online or in-person) to join our lab and participate in cutting-edge research projects.
 Priority will be given to students who can build long-term collaboration, or those intending to apply for a PhD at HKU.

-If you're interested in joining NICE Lab or would like more information, please contact me at hongyangdu001@gmail.com.
+If you're interested in joining NICE Lab or would like more information, please contact me:
+- Email: hongyangdu001@gmail.com
+- Subject Line: PhD/PostDoc/RA/xx Application-University-Name
+- Attachments: CV, undergraduate transcripts, relevant publications (if any)